If there were no witnesses to your car accident, other evidence surrounding the accident becomes all the more important.

 For instance, if you claim the other driver was speeding, you yourself may have no way of proving that.
 But the police, upon inspecting the vehicle, likely will, and this information will be added to the report.

 Smartphones these days are capable of taking high-resolution images, so you should use it to capture the accident with it.
-Take pictures of the cars, your injuries, the scene, skid marks, or any other element at the place where the accident took place.
+If possible, take pictures of the cars, your injuries, the scene, skid marks, or any other element at the place where the accident took place.
 It’s best to do it right away because over time some evidence might disappear.

 3. Get Medical Attention Right Away